mmaraa/iac-training/pipelines/readme.md

     - Connecting to different services during pipeline runs
 4. Deploying iac-files using pipelines
     - IaC to Azure using pipelines
-5. Stages, Deployments, Jobs, Tasks
+5. Stages and other Azure DevOps pipeline concepts
-    - Phasing deployments, using tasks
+    - Phasing deployments, environments, libraries, artifacts etc.